KhogaEslam/MovieReviewApp/README.md

 7. Sort the overview by average stars (rating) in an efficient way

-** Design CSV importer/application for heavy data processing
+### Design CSV importer/application for heavy data processing

+  This depends on the nature of the imported data, do I need to do processing on it or not?

+  This can be done by different ways, using batches/chunks [I've developed that feature for different data sources not just CSV files at incorta.]

+  Also, can be done using streams to read line by line instead of loading the whole file to memory.